Quadravision

 • Amplification rate: The Amplification Rate is the proportion of total followers to share each post.

+It is defined as “the rate at which your followers consume your information and disseminate it through their networks.”
 In general, your followers will extend your reach for you more as your amplification rate rises.
 Divide the total number of shares for a post by the total number of followers you have.
 To calculate your amplification rate as a percentage, multiply by 100.

-• Virality rate: The virality rate is similar to the amplification rate in that it measures how much your content is shared.
+The virality rate is similar to the amplification rate in that it measures how much your content is shared.
 However, the virality rate calculates shares as a percentage of impressions rather than as a percentage of followers.
 Remember that every time someone shares your content, it achieves a fresh set of impressions via their audience.
-So virality rate measures how your content is spreading exponentially.
-To calculate the virality rate, divide a post’s number of shares by its impressions.
-Multiply by 100 to get your virality rate as a percentage.

 Leave a Comment